rust-lang/rust/rfc.md

 ## Untyped Tree

-The main idea is to store the minimal amount of information in the tree itself, and instead lean heavily on the source code string for the actual data about identifier names, constant values etc.
+The main idea is to store the minimal amount of information in the tree itself, and instead lean heavily on the source code for the actual data about identifier names, constant values etc.

 All nodes in the tree are of the same type and store a constant for the syntactic category of the element and a range in the source code.